urbanadventurer/Android-PIN-Bruteforce/README.md

 - ASCII art
 - Nicer GUI for NetHunter
 - Implement for iPhone
-- Try to detect when phone is unlocked (Use Nethunter camera as a sensor?)
+- Detect when a phone is unlocked (Use Nethunter camera as a sensor?)
 - Crack Android Patterns (try common patterns first)

 ## 🙋 Contributing